jbelyeu/SV-plaudit/README.md

 All of the above are available from [pip](https://pypi.python.org/pypi/pip).

-Generating images:
+## Usage
+### Step 1: Image Generation:
 Samplot requires alignments in BAM or CRAM format as primary input (if you use CRAM, you'll also need a reference genome like [this one](ftp://ftp-trace.ncbi.nih.gov/1000genomes/ftp/technical/reference/human_g1k_v37.fasta.gz) from the the 1000 Genomes Project.
-Follow the usage examples below to format your commands.
-## Usage
-The following examples show how to create images using samplot, create a website for scoring with PlotCritic, and then upload images to AWS for scoring with the PlotCritic website.
-These examples will assume that the user has successfully cloned the repository and is working in that directory.

-### Image Generation Examples:
+The usage examples below use small BAM and CRAM files from the `samplot` repository.

-#### Basic use case
+#### Samplot basic use case
 We're  using data from NA12878, NA12889, and NA12890 in the [1000 Genomes Project](http://www.internationalgenome.org/about).

 Let's say we have BAM files and want to see what the deletion in NA12878 at 4:115928726-115931880 looks like compared to the parents (NA12889, NA12890).